robmarkcole/applehealthdata/paper.md

 An example file from an iPhone 6 running iOS 11.3 is included in the archive.

-The output produes the two matrices and following histogram:
+The output of the example file produces the two matrices and following histograms:

 ![Fidgit deposited in figshare.](hist.png)